 So, we’d like to offer some useful steps in evaluating software and cloud solutions:

 1).
 Outsource or Delegate the Research

 We’ve mentioned this before in our post on tools for productivity, but we firmly believe in the value of outsourcing.
 There are plenty of competent, knowledgeable people out there that you could hire to do your initial legwork.
+Why bother trying to be the expert on NetSuite and let a NetSuite accountant do that instead.
 Tell them what you’re looking for in a solution, and why you’re looking for it, along with a specific list of needs and enhancements.
 Then have them come back to you with three options.
 If outsourcing doesn’t make sense, and you need someone who really understands the workings of your business, use an entry-level staff to compile this list of three options for you.

 2).
 The Rule of Three

 On that note, it’s a good habit to always narrow down your list to three options and then have a comparison or a good ol’ pros and cons list drafted.
 This way you can be sure you’re not stuck with someone’s favorite for one reason that may be trumped by functionality.
 For example, you may not want to choose a specific task manager simply because they really enjoy the user-interface and the fact that hitting tab + B repeatedly fills your screen with tabby cats.
 (We happen to think this is awesome, Asana, but maybe it’s not for everyone!)

 3).
 Ask for References